 |Rear Wheel Size||20" x 9.5"|

 Tesla's usual limited color palette also applies to its top SUV.
 Pearl White is the only no-cost option, and $1,500 will get you Solid Black, Midnight Silver Metallic, or Deep Blue Metallic.
-The last color choice is Red Multi-Coat.
+The last color choice is the $3,000 Ultra Red, which replaces Red Multi-Coat.
 While Tesla's usual stealthy look works well, we think the quickest-accelerating SUV deserves something a bit more flamboyant.
 In red with the black Turbine wheels, the Model X Plaid looks faster, if not as fast as it actually is.